-The spark from a lighter turns on and off in much less than 1 second, so it will force us to use a very fast shutter speed, maybe 1/1000 or so.
-We could take the picture with those settings without any more problems than hitting the correct synchronization of the shutter with the spark, but what if you want to go further and remove the entire ignition process from the flame?
-We need a shutter speedintermediate, not too fast to capture just the spark, not too slow to capture a single fully lit flame.
+The spark from lighter turns on and off in much less than 1 second, so it will force us to use a breakneck shutter speed, maybe 1/1000 or so.
+We could take the picture with those settings without any more problems than hitting the shutter’s correct synchronization with the spark, but what if you want to go further and remove the entire ignition process from the flame?
+We need a shutter speed intermediate, not too fast to capture just the spark, not too slow to capture a single fully lit love.
 So for this photograph,

-This type of photography is often used in situations where the subject is moving rapidly, such as the flapping of a bird or drops of water.
-We will need a scene in which the ambient light is not enough and it is necessary to include flashes.
-The flash light is always emitted with the same intensity, but we can vary the duration.
+This type of photography is often used in situations where the subject scurries, such as the flapping of a bird or drops of water.
+We will need a scene where the ambient light is not enough, and it is necessary to include flashes.
+The flashlight is always emitted with the same intensity, but we can vary the duration.

 In case you still resist, I give you another example: imagine that you are with another person in a completely dark room.
-You have your eyes open, which act as a shutter and your friend is the flash, he decides how long the light will turn on and when.
-If your friend turns on the light for half a second, that half second is the only thing you will remember about the room, which in this case your memory will be the photograph even if you have been 4 seconds with your eyes open.
+You have your eyes open, which act as a shutter, and your friend is the flash.
+He decides how long the light will turn on and when.
+If your friend turns on the light for half a second, that half-second is the only thing you will remember about the room, which in this case, your memory will be the photograph even if you have been 4 seconds with your eyes open.
 That is the mission of the flash in this type of photography.

 Long exposure photography

-It consists of using a very long shutter speed , while producing what we want to capture, for example, the spinning of steel wool burning and expelling sparks.
+It consists of using a very long shutter speed while producing what we want to capture, for example, the spinning of steel wool burning and expelling sparks.

-For this photograph I selected the Bulb mode , (the shutter remains open while we press the shutter button and when the action ends we release it, closing it) while a friend rotated the steel wool, creating this spectacular effect.
-In the background, to the right of the door character, there is another person activating the flash at my command, thus illuminating the back wall, achieving the silhouette of the subject in the hat.
+For this photograph, I selected the Bulb mode (the shutter remains open while we press the shutter button, and when the auction ends, we release it, closing it) while a friend rotated the steel wool, creating this spectacular effect.
+In the background, to the door character’s right, another person is activating the flash at my command, thus illuminating the back wall, achieving the silhouette of the subject in the hat.